 The ASSIGN directive passes all parameters to CVL for validation.
-When validation is complete the channel, equipment and unit numbers, as well as the EST ordinal and device code are saved for reference during module execution.
+When validation is complete the channel, equipment and unit numbers, the EST ordinal, and the device code are saved for reference during module execution.

 If validation is denied and the K/L display switch is OFF, MALET drops the control point.
-If the K/L display switch is ON, an error mesage appears and MALET retains the control point.
+If the K/L display switch is ON, an error mesage appears, and MALET retains the control point.

-- If tape preassignment is used (NOS/BE level 538 or higher; NOS level 531 or higher) only MNE=q is permitted in the ASSIGN directive for the device.
+- If tape preassignment is used (NOS/BE level 538 or higher; NOS level 531 or higher) the only parameter permitted in the ASSIGN directive for the device is MNE=q.
 The other parameters are obtained directly from the operating system.
 The unit assigned is the lowest numbered unit whose type matches the MNE=q specification. - If the default access level is insufficient, a new access level (AL=gg) must be provided (refer to appendix C). - If the desired device is listed in the equipment status table, EST=aaa is sufficient to request the device.
-For multichannel devices, MALET uses only the primary I/O channel. - If the EST parameter is not provided, the channel, equipment and unit numbers (CH=bb, EQ=cc, UN=dd) are necessary to request the device.
+For multichannel devices, MALET uses only the primary I/O channel. - The CH and CCH parameters cannot be used together. - If the EST parameter is not provided, the channel, equipment and unit numbers (CH=bb, EQ=cc, UN=dd) are necessary to request the device.
 For LCN, MST, or CSU equipments, the following special restrictions apply: - For LCN, the logical trunk address (LTA=sss) must be provided instead of the unit number. - For MST, the MST physical address (MSTPH=p) or MST field must be provided instead of the unit number. - For CSU, the CSU number (CSU=k) must be provided instead of the unit number.